-Floating slab track with a design frequency of 8 Hz is the recommended vibration mitigation for the residences affected for all of the design options.
-The approximate length of mitigation needed varies slightly depending upon the option selected due to differences in the track structure at the south end of the Parc Metropolitan Condominium property.
-Floating slab track is the recommended mitigation.
-However, even with the proposed mitigation, 10 residences at Terrace Gardens would have vibration levels exceeding the FTA criteria by 1 VdB.
+Tire derived aggregate (TDA) and floating slab track with a design frequency of 8 Hz are the recommended vibration mitigation for the residences affected for all of the design options.
+The approximate length of mitigation needed varies slightly depending upon the option selected.